civitaspo/presto-function-put_to_kinesis/README.md

-presto-udf-put_to_kinesis
+presto-udf-skeleton
 ==============================

-A Presto UDF Plugin to put records into Kinesis streams.
+A skeleton to create A Presto UDF Plugin.

 # Usage

 ```
-SELECT put_to_kinesis('stream_name', col)
-  FROM ...
+TBD...
 ```

 # Configurations